 In this episode, we are joined by the director of the Race and Regency Lab Dr. Patricia Matthew, who is an Associate Professor of English, Montclair State University.
 We talk about the vision behind The Race and Regency Lab and what we hope to accomplish with The Race and Regency Pod.
 Join us to discuss all things regency and race!

-Forthcoming episodes include exciting conversations with scholars including Whiting Award Winner (2022) Mathelinda Nabugodi about her new book The Trembling Hand: Reflections of a Black Woman in the Romantic Archive (Penguin)and art historian and curator Adrienne L. Childs author of Ornamental Blackness: The Black Figure in European Decorative Arts (Yale)
+Forthcoming episodes include exciting conversations with scholars including art historian and curator Adrienne L. Childs author of Ornamental Blackness: The Black Figure in European Decorative Arts (Yale).

 Stream on: